arpithasc/ePrescriber-Registration/README.md

 # ePrescriber-Registration
+### Overview
 The ePrescriber Registration module allows you to add a new prescriber in the system.
 It helps staff complete ePrescribing setup efficiently.
+### Getting Started
+Use this module to register a new prescriber in the system.
+This allows staff to complete ePrescribing setup efficiently.
 ![ePrescriber Form](./article_eprescriber_registration_overview_1.png)
 1. **Your Name:** Search for and select the person requesting registration.
 2. **Your Email Address:** Enter the requester’s email.
 3. **Your Phone Number:** Enter the requester’s phone number.